-We are heartened that Senate Subcommittee on the Constitution, Civil constitutional proposals to remedy the Supreme Court's 2010 Citizens United decision.
-It is not possible to overstate the existential threat posed to our small decision.
+We are heartened that Senate Subcommittee on the Constitution, Civil Rights, and Human Rights is holding these hearings to examine pending constitutional proposals to remedy the Supreme Court's 2010 Citizens United decision.
+It is not possible to overstate the existential threat posed to our small "d"/small "r" democratic/republican form of government by that odious decision.
 Thank you for having the courage to take the first necessary steps towards overturning it.